microsoft/nova-facade/packages/nova-react-test-utils/README.md

 } satisfies Meta<typeof FeedbackContainer>;
 ```

-#### I need to configure Relay store to support some custom setup I have in my repository.
+#### I need to configure Relay environment to support some custom setup I have in my repository.
 Is it possible?

 Similarly as with configuring Apollo cache, one can pass options to `createMockEnvironment`: